Désirée McGraw

 Désirée McGraw is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
 She represents the riding of Notre-Dame-de-Grâce as a member of the Quebec Liberal Party.

+As of September 7, 2024, she serves as the opposition critic for Social Economy, Social Solidarity and Community Action, and Estrie.

+In 2024, McGraw's private member's bill designating October 15 as a day of perinatal bereavement awareness passed with unanimous support from all parties in the National Assembly.